Module 0440: Syntax and the Syntax to Describe Syntax

 The above example is a rule to expand token1 to token2 followed by the word “blah” verbatim.
 You can consider the symbol ::= to mean “can expand to”.

-Note that R1, R2, and R3 are alternatives to expand friend, while R4 and R5 are alternatives to expand friends.
+Note that R1, R2, and R3 are alternatives to expand friend, they are all base cases.
+R4 and R5 are alternatives to expand friends.
+R5 specifies that the token friends expands to a sequence that has another friends token instance, therefore R5 is “recusive.”
 A more concise way to represent the same set of rules is as follows:

 Let us consider how the sentence “John and Ali and Chang” is considered syntactically correct as the token friends.